justincardoza/test-ease/README.md

 #### timeout(milliseconds)

 Sets a timeout duration specific to this test.
-If the function set by `.action()` does not finish or fail before this limit, the test will fail.
+If the function set by `.action()` is asynchronous and does not finish or fail before this limit, the test will fail.
 If a test-specific timeout is set, that overrides any global timeout set on the `TestList`.

 #### expect(what)